Rakam-AI/rakam-systems-docs/docs/quick_start.md

 ## Quick Start: Configurable Agent

-Create agents from YAML configuration files for production deployments:
+**The Power of Configuration-First Design**: Create agents from YAML configuration files and change behavior without touching your code!
+This is perfect for:
+- **Production deployments**: Tune parameters without redeploying
+- **A/B testing**: Test different models/settings by swapping config files
+- **Environment management**: Different configs for dev/staging/production
+- **Rapid iteration**: Experiment with prompts, tools, and settings instantly

 ### Agent Configuration File